hotwired/hotwire-native-site/_source/overview/04_bridge_components.md

 # Bridge Components

-Hotwire Native apps seamlessly display your mobile web content in a native container with fully native animations and behaviors.
-If we were to use this binary approach exclusively, we'd quickly run into a major limitation: there’s no way for the native app to know what’s happening within the web view and adapt to the content that it’s displaying.
+Hotwire Native apps seamlessly display your mobile web content within a native container with fully native animations and behaviors.
+If we were to use this siloed web content approach exclusively, we'd quickly run into a major limitation: there’s no way for the native app to know what’s happening within the web view and adapt to the content that it’s displaying.

 To overcome this gap in communication, your app can use Bridge Components.

+*Note: Bridge Components were formerly called [Strada](https://dev.37signals.com/announcing-strada/) components and work exactly as they did before.
+However, the framework is now included out-of-the-box in Hotwire Native and doesn't require additional dependencies or integrations in your app*.

-A Bridge Component is made up of two parts: a _web_ component (Stimulus) and a _native_ counterpart (Swift/Kotlin).
+A Bridge Component is made up of two parts:
+- A __web component__ controller that leverages [Stimulus](https://stimulus.hotwired.dev/)
+- A __native component__ counterpart built in Swift or Kotlin.

 Your web code and your native app code communicate through Hotwire Native's component-based framework that abstracts away the complexity of communicating with JavaScript code in a web view and native code in your app.

 <figure>
     <img src="/assets/bridge-ios-button.png" width="500" alt="Native button component on iOS">